MicrosoftDocs/defender-docs/exposure-management/enterprise-exposure-map.md

 ## Accessing the map

-You can access the attack surface map from your device inventory, by choosing a device and selecting **View Map** or by searching directly for an asset from **Attack Surface -> Map**.
+You can access the attack surface map from your device inventory, by choosing a device and selecting **View Map** or by searching directly for an asset from **attack surface -> map**.

 ## Next steps